smitelli/envoi/README.md

 The base name of the source file will be used to name the output file.
 As an example, `sources/240601-01.yaml` will generate `output/240601-01.pdf` when it is processed.
-If the source file has its `paid` flag set, the output file is slightly modified to `output/240601-01.paid.pdf`
+If the source file has its `paid` flag set, the output file is slightly modified to `output/240601-01.paid.pdf` Source files can be organized into any arbitrary subdirectory structure beneath the `sources/` directory and `output/` will mirror that organization.

 ```yaml
 # String containing the base name (without `.yaml`) of the payer file in the